MichaelCrawley1/metallicaTourProject/README.md

 Thinking about the layers of computing language for a minute, from machine code closet to the processor all the way to high-level languages that are platform independent - it is  frameworks that sit on the highest level furthest away from said processor.
 Therefore, the thinking from the university professors were that if one does not have a relatively deep understanding of the core language underneath the framework, when errors happen, which they will inevitably will, solving said errors become very difficult indeed.

 Having said that, I fully understand the concept a efficient web developer framework provides.
 A lot of web development tasks are repetitive so the, 'components' that these frameworks provide can abstract away these repetitive tasks.
 Furthermore, frameworks  provides a more explicit way to compartmentalise the code base.
 MVC principles are heavy utilised with these frameworks.
 To show I understand the MVC concept, I know the, 'M' stands for model and that is where the data resides through some sort of database language.
-The, 'V' is the view is where the user interface technologies reside (think html CSS, javascript) and 'C' is the control  this is where the language that drives it all by communicating with the model and the view ( this will be a language such as PHP or Node.js depending on what stack one is using).
+The, 'V' is the view is where the user interface technologies reside (think HTML CSS, javascript) and 'C' is the control  this is where the language that drives it all by communicating with the model and the view ( this will be a language such as PHP or Node.js depending on what stack one is using).

 [Angular](https://angular.io/ "Link To Angular")  from what I understand uses the full MVC architecture within its framework.
 As a consequence, it is a more time-consuming framework to learn, understand and progress with.